Introducing guest blogger Delilah from Our Travel Mix

 Being a Kiwi myself I may be biased, but Queenstown will always be one of my favourite places in the world.
 Located in the South of little New Zealand, Queenstown is home to some of the most stunning scenery in the country.
 Towering glaciers, crystal blue lakes and dense forest run as far as the eye can see.

-With these beautiful landscapes, comes many great outdoor activities.
+With these beautiful landscapes, comes many great outdoor activities, perfect for the adventure-seeking family.
 Read on to find out how to spend 24 hours in Queenstown with kids, from a local’s perspective.

 This post is part of our Explore My City series – come and visit cities around the world through the eyes of locals